 Before the Plan Year begins, or when you first meet the Plan's eligibility requirements, you may elect to have a portion of your pay placed in either or both FSAs on a pre-tax basis.
 You estimate the amounts that you will require in each account for the year and divide the result by the number of pay periods left in the year.
 This equal amount will be deducted from your gross pay each pay period before taxes.
-For the Medical Expense Account, you may contribute an amount not in excess of \$2,700 per Plan Year.
+For the Medical Expense Account, you may contribute an amount not in excess of the IRS maximum contribution for each Plan Year (\$2,850 for 2022 and \$3,050 for 2023).
 For the Dependent Care Expense Account, you may contribute an amount not in excess of \$5,000 per Plan Year.
 You can now use "untaxed" money to pay for services that you used to pay for with after-tax dollars.